rcuocolo/rcuocolo.github.io/README.md

 Medical image analysis using machine learning and radiomics.
 Cancer imaging, with a focus on prostate MRI and breast cancer.
 Systematic reviews and meta-analyses.

+## Repositories

+- PROSTATEx lesion masks: https://github.com/rcuocolo/PROSTATEx_masks  Results of a quality check on the PROSTATEx public prostate cancer MRI database.
+The repository contains high-quality lesion masks annotated by expert radiologists in consensus.
+Its aim is to improve the quality of the dataset and of research conducted on it and provide a template for similar efforts in other public medical imaging datasets.

 ## Select Publications

 1. Cuocolo R, Cipullo MB, Stanzione A, et al (2020).
 Machine learning for the identification of clinically significant prostate cancer on MRI: a meta-analysis.
 Eur Radiol. https://doi.org/10.1007/s00330-020-07027-w